Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint: Can Attention Interpret Att-GNNs?

-\cref{table:Accuracymainexperiment} summarizes the results on the explanation accuracy for two synthetic datasets with ground truth explanations.
-For both datasets, we observe that \textsc{GAtt} is superior to \textsc{AvgAtt}.
-Even compared to the representative post-hoc explanation methods, \textsc{GAtt} performs surprisingly better.
-This indicates that the attention weights can inherently capture the GAT model's behavior without external post-hoc explanation methods.
+\paragraph{Experimental Results.} Table~\ref{table:Accuracymainexperiment} summarizes the results on the explanation accuracy for two synthetic datasets with ground truth explanations.
+As in prior studies~\cite{Ying2019GNNExplainer, Luo2020PGExplainer}, we treat evaluation as a binary classification of edges, aiming to predict whether each edge belongs to ground truth explanations by using the attribution scores as probability values.
+In this context, we adopt the AUROC as our metric.
+For both datasets, we observe that \textsc{GAtt} is much superior to \textsc{AvgAtt}.
+Even compared to the representative post-hoc explanation methods, \textsc{GAtt} shows a surprisingly competitive performance.
+For Infection, \textsc{GAtt} shows the best performance, and while \textsc{GAtt} places second and third for BA-Shapes, it still achieves over $0.95$ AUROC scores.
+This indicates that the attention weights can inherently capture the GAT/GATv2s' behavior as long as the attribution calculation is provided by \textsc{GAtt}.